ThomasMJosline/CTBhackthon/level1_design2/README.md

     dut._log.info(f'INP_BIT={1:03} SEQ_SEEN={int(dut.seq_seen.value):03}')

 ```
-The output from the DUT is compared with the inp13 as the 'sel' was given value equal to 13.
-If the values don't match a error message is thrown by the assert statement:
+The output from the DUT `seq_seen` should be equal to `1` at the end of the test.
+This is confirmed by an assert statement:
 ```
-assert dut.out.value == B, "Test failed, because selected input was inp13 and expected output was {B} but the output from DUT is {OUT} ".format(B=dut.inp13.value, OUT=dut.out.value)

 ```
 When this test was done the bug got exopsed:
 ```